INFORMATION REQUIRED *

 You may think since Nevada does not require you to hire an attorney, you are better off negotiating your case alone.
 Many victims assume this will save money when in reality it could result in significantly less compensation than with a lawyer.
-An attorney with experience handling truck accident claims could argue for top dollar for your physical and intangible losses.
+A Las Vegas truck accident attorney with experience handling injury claims could argue for top dollar for your physical and intangible losses.
 A lawyer may be able to obtain a much higher settlement or jury verdict than you otherwise would have received, even after the deduction of legal fees.

-Hiring a truck accident lawyer can strengthen every aspect of your truck accident case.
-From filing your claim against the correct party to representing you during an injury trial, your lawyer can take care of everything while you focus on healing.
+Hiring a personal injury law firm can strengthen every aspect of your motor vehicle case.
+From filing your claim against the correct party to representing you during an injury trial, your trucking accident lawyer can take care of everything while you focus on healing.
 An attorney will make sure you do not miss important filing deadlines, legal requirements or paperwork.
 Your lawyer can also answer your questions, walk you through the claims process and serve as your liaison.
 Speak to an attorney at Claggett & Sykes Law Firm today at (702) 333-7777.

 The already substantial number of large trucks traveling through the Silver State has resulted in many related crashes every year.
 There were 15 large trucks involved in fatal crashes in Nevada in 2014, out of 405 fatal accidents total, according to the National Highway Traffic Safety Administration (NHTSA).
 The majority (14) of the total number of deaths was other vehicle occupants.
 Nevada saw 27 total accidents involving large trucks in 2015, and increase from 17 the previous year.